git-rep-src/cved/README.md

 ## INSTALLATION

-Dependencies

 ```shell
 qt >= 5.x
 docker
 git
 ```
-Build

 ```shell
 qmake
 make
 sudo make install
 ```
 ## USAGE

-Before run cved you need add your user to the docker group and start the docker service.

 ```shell
 # Create the docker group if it doesn't already exist.